Sonoport/soundscenemanager/README.md

 		- `fadeInAtStartDuration` : __Number__ - Time taken (sec) for the starting scene to fade in.
 		- sounds : __Array__ - Array of sound objects which are a part of this specific scene.
 Each sound object should have the following properties:
 			- `name` : __String__ - A name for identifying the sound object.
-			- `node` : __AudioNode__ - An AudioNode which will be connected to the SoundSceneManager and faded in/out.
+			- `node` : __AudioNode__/__SoundModel__/__Audio__ - An AudioNode which will be connected to the SoundSceneManager and faded in/out.
 It's preferable that this AudioNode isn't connected to any other AudioNodes, as it will be disconnected in the process of initializing the SoundSceneManager.
+A [Sonoport SoundModel object](https://github.com/sonoport/soundmodels) is also accepted here and so is an [HTML5 Audio](https://developer.mozilla.org/en/docs/Web/API/HTMLAudioElement) object.
 	- `fadeDuration` : __Number__ - Default duration, in seconds, of all fadesin/fadeouts.
 	- `startingScene` : __String__ - The name of the first scene to fade in at startup.
 	- `context` : __AudioContext__ - [AudioContext](http://webaudio.github.io/web-audio-api/#the-audiocontext-interface) within which all the AudioNodes are created.